bmelaiths/terrainHydrology/README.md

 To compile the module, you will need the OpenCV library and the necessary header files.
 On Ubuntu (and hopefully other Debian-based systems), you can use

 > `apt install libopencv-dev`
+> `apt install libgeos-dev`

-On Fedora and RPM-based distributions, this command should suffice
+On Fedora and RPM-based distributions, these commands should suffice

 > `dnf install opencv-devel`
+> `dnf install geos-devel`

 You will also need OpenMP.
 It seems to come with Ubuntu and Fedora, but it's also widely available in package repositories.